 By Tom Ballato

 Jameel Warney played at Stony Brook from 2012-2016.
 After going undrafted in 2016, Jameel has played for the Texas Legends, an affiliate of the Dallas Mavericks.
 He also played for Team USA at the 2017 FIBA AmeriCup, where he was named MVP.
 Warney signed a 10-day contract with the Mavericks and recently performed in China in the NBL.
 He is home now and is currently a free agent.
-It was just announced in September 2018 that Jameel would participate for Team USA World Cup Qualifying Team’s training camp.
+It was just announced in September 2018 that Jameel would participate in the Team USA World Cup Qualifying Team’s training camp.

 First off, what made you choose Stony Brook?